Skip to main content

 Response Notifications

 Whenever a volunteer responds to a serving request, the group admin on that team is notified via email.
-You can quickly see who the team admins are when viewing the serving schedule on a service plan.
-Hover over the user icon at the top of a column to see who they are.
-If there is no icon, then there are no admins in that group.
+Quickly see who the team admins are when viewing the serving schedule on a service plan.
+Click on the group name in the "Serving" area of a service plan and a side-menu will display with the names.

 Important: if a team has no admins, no one is notified when a volunteer responds to a request.